Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture corrections to absorption indices based on CALIFA integral field observations: Modeling the aperture biases of fiber spectra from IFS data cubes

-where $x_{i,j}$ and $y_{i,j}$ are the coordinates of the $(i,j)$-pixel and the integral is meant to be extended to the circle $C$ centred at the centre of the galaxy $(x_c,y_c)$ and having diameter $D(z_s)=3^{\prime\prime}\cdot{\mathcal{R}}_A(z_s,z_0)$.
-Note that the effective width of the Gaussian in Eq. \ref{eq:weight_map} is $\sigma_\mathrm{conv}$ as defined in Eq. \ref{eq:sigma_conv} and takes into account the native blurring of the CALIFA IFS.
-As long as the PSFs can be considered independent of the wavelength (see below), the weight map is computed numerically\footnote{In order to speed up the procedure, we rely on look-up tables that sample the PSF, assuming a simple 2D Gaussian function, so that the computation reduces to a simple summation of weights within a circular mask.} only once per galaxy and per simulated redshift, so substantially reducing the computational demand with respect to the direct convolution method, which would have to be repeated a number of times equal to the number of sampled wavelengths in the cubes, i.e. 1901 times.
+where $x_{i,j}$ and $y_{i,j}$ are the coordinates of the $(i,j)$-pixel and the integral is meant to be extended to the circle $C$ centered at the center of the galaxy $(x_c,y_c)$ and having diameter $D(z_s)=3^{\prime\prime}\cdot{\mathcal{R}}_A(z_s,z_0)$.
+The effective width of the Gaussian $\sigma_\mathrm{conv}$ is the one defined in Eq. \ref{eq:sigma_conv} and takes into account the native blurring of the CALIFA IFS.
+As long as the PSFs can be considered independent of the wavelength (see Sect. \ref{subsub:caveats}), the weight map is computed numerically\footnote{In order to speed up the procedure, we rely on look-up tables that sample the PSF, assuming a simple 2D Gaussian function, so that the computation reduces to a simple summation of weights within a circular mask.} only once per galaxy and per simulated redshift, so substantially reducing the computational demand with respect to the direct convolution method, which would have to be repeated a number of times equal to the number of sampled wavelengths in the cubes, i.e., 1901 times.

-In the case of CALIFA, the choice of neglecting any possible dependence of the PSF on $\lambda$ is fully justified by the fact that the PSF is mainly determined by the fiber size of the PPak IFU and by the image reconstruction procedure of the dithered pointings \citep[described in][]{Sanchez:2012aa}.
-The final FWHM for the CALIFA PSF is assumed as $2.5^{\prime\prime}$, i.e. the median of the distribution given in \cite{Sanchez:2016aa}.
-As for the SDSS, spectroscopic observations were carried out in relatively poor seeing conditions, with FWHM between $1.5^{\prime\prime}$ and $1.7^{\prime\prime}$ \citep{gunn+06}.
-We have run several tests simulating SDSS FWHM between 1.5$^{\prime\prime}$ and 2.5$^{\prime\prime}$, finding appreciable differences in the spectra only above 2.0$^{\prime\prime}$.
-This mild dependence on the FWHM also rules out that its wavelength dependence can result in any relevant bias.
-Therefore, we opted for a fixed value of FWHM=1.6$^{\prime\prime}$ for the SDSS PSF.
+It should be noted that, in mathematical terms, this alternative approach consists in a simple inversion on the order of the convolution integral and the integration within the fiber.
+In this case, we first integrate the convolution kernel over the fiber aperture to compute the weight matrix $w_{i,j}$ (equal for all wavelengths as long as the PSFs can be considered constant), and then in each wavelength slice we integrate the flux weighted by $w_{i,j}$.

-We simulate the SDSS-like fiber spectra for the CALIFA sample describe in Sec. \ref{sub:CALIFA} over the redshift range $0.005<z<0.4$ (i.e. the redshift range relevant to the SDSS sample, see Sec. \ref{subsec:SDSSsample}).
+We simulate the SDSS-like fiber spectra for the CALIFA sample describe in Sect. \ref{sub:CALIFA} over the redshift range $0.005<z<0.4$ (i.e., the redshift range relevant to the SDSS sample, see Sect. \ref{subsec:SDSSsample}).